ChameleonCloud/portal/README.md

 - `RT_PASSWORD`: the RT account password
 - `RT_DEFAULT_QUEUE`: The default queue to which tickets will be submitted

-If you omit the `DB_*` environment variables, Django will create and use the default SQLite database.
-This is intended only for development/testing.
-For production, provide the following environment variables to configure the MySQL database connection:

-- `DB_HOST`: The hostname to connect to, e.g., database.example.com
-- `DB_PORT`: The MySQL port, e.g., 3306
-- `DB_NAME`: The database name
-- `DB_USER`: The username to authenticate
-- `DB_PASSWORD`: The password to authenticate

 ## Running the portal

-~~Use the docker container!
-See the `Dockerfile`~~ Use [Docker Compose](https://docs.docker.com/compose/)!
+Use [Docker Compose](https://docs.docker.com/compose/)!
 The portal now uses the [reference-api](https://github.com/ChameleonCloud/reference-api) container for Resource Discovery.
 See [docker-compose.yml](docker-compose.yml) and [the reference-api repository](https://github.com/ChameleonCloud/reference-api).

 #### Development